Kaopiz/KProgressHUD/README.md

 ## Usage

 The usage of KProgressHUD is pretty straight forward.
 You create the HUD, customize its style and show it on the UI thread.
 Then fire a background thread to work on long-running tasks.
-When done, call `dismiss()` to close it (if you use a determinate style, the HUD will automatically dismiss if progress reach its max).
+When done, call dismiss() to close it (if you use a determinate style, the HUD will automatically dismiss if progress reaches its max).

 Indeterminate HUD
 ```java